Anxiety

 Are you interested in taking part in a research study that aims to reduce anxiety in older people with chronic worry?

-The purpose of this trial is to see if a new form of talking therapy called Acceptance and Commitment Therapy plus usual care can reduce anxiety in older people with chronic worry that has not improved after previous treatment compared to usual care alone.
+The purpose of this trial is to see if a form of talking therapy called Acceptance and Commitment Therapy plus usual care can reduce anxiety in older people with chronic worry that has not improved after previous treatment compared to usual care alone.

 Summary